 I come from a long line of “dejunkers.”
 We’re those people who constantly scan their homes for furniture, clothes and other items that haven’t been used for a while — and toss them out.
-But when I married a graduate student — and we lived on a marginal income — I realized that some of that stuff I used to toss was pretty valuable.
+But when I married a graduate student, and we lived on a marginal income, I realized that some of that stuff I previously had tossed was pretty valuable.

 Consider these seven types of items that you might not have realized were worth anything — and learn some of the best places to sell them.

 How often do you see someone using a stand-alone pocket-sized calculator these days?
 Unless you work with engineers, economists or mathematicians, spotting one is akin to seeing a unicorn.
 But, as it turns out, there is a market for calculators, especially graphing calculators — which are required, for instance, for some math classes in high school and college.